orthanc-mirrors/orthanc-book/Sphinx/source/dicom-guide.rst

 also block the DICOM protocol.
 This is especially true for the `Microsoft Windows firewall
 <https://en.wikipedia.org/wiki/Windows_Firewall>`__ and for
-:ref:`RedHat-based Linux boxes <redhat>`.
+:ref:`RedHat-based GNU/Linux boxes <redhat>`.
 As a consequence, after any change in the DICOM topology of an hospital (notably when connecting two imaging devices), one should always check whether the DICOM protocol can travel from end to end, i.e.  between the DICOM client and the DICOM server.

 This is where the **DICOM Echo service** comes into play.
 This service is triggered when the client sends a so-called ``C-Echo`` command to